KoosVanDerMerwe/BADUSB/README.md

 This can be used on either the flipper zero or a usb.
 If you want to put it onto a USB you will need to create a automatic USB.

+The collected data will be saved to the file UsersLOOT.txt in the temp folder.